gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Key Management function achieves these features behaving as a SCTP User.
 Key Management sends and receives its own data via the SCTP User Level interface.
-Key Management's own data are distinguished from any other data by means of a dedicated PPID (see {{iana-payload-protection-id}}).
+Key Management's own data are distinguished from any other data by means of a dedicated PPID using the value 4242 (see {{iana-payload-protection-id}}).

 Once the Key Management has established the DTLS 1.3 connection, it can set the Protection Operator for User Data encryption/decription via the API shown in {{sctp-DTLS-chunk-layering}}.

-DTLS 1.3 expects that handshake messages, that is from SCTP User Data with dedicated PPID, to be sent and received as plain DATA chunks.
+DTLS 1.3 expects that handshake messages, that is from SCTP User Data with dedicated PPID = 4242, to be sent and received as plain DATA chunks.

 ## SCTP DTLS Chunk Buffering and Flow Control {#buffering}